equinn125/little-esty-shop/README.md

 `rails s`
 6. Then navigate to:
 `localhost:3000`
-7. Alternatively the heroku deployment can be found here: url:https://little-esty-shop987.herokuapp.com/admin/merchants
+7. Alternatively the heroku deployment can be found here:[https://little-esty-shop987.herokuapp.com/admin/merchants]

 ## Setup